Marig

 633. Seamstress quality good price fair

-636. School of Acrobatics - this specialized school works closely with the Theives guild and also with local entertainers.
-It trains people in the prestige class of Acrobat as well as providing other general training in performance skills, jumping, escape bonds and other “non-criminal” thief skills.
-This school is run by a Master Acrobat (prestige class).
+636. School of Acrobatics - this specialized school works closely with the Thieves guild and also with local entertainers.
+It trains people in performance skills, jumping, escape bonds and other “non-criminal” thief skills.
+This school is run by Master Peador, a skilled acrobat and dancer.

 644. Leather Goods